 LIPA's Board policy on fiscal sustainability includes a requirement, among others, to maintain a minimum month-end balance of at least \$100 million in the Operating Fund and \$150 million in the Rate Stabilization Fund.
-In 2022, LIPA's Board policy was updated to require overall cash, investments, and available credit of at least 150 days of operating expenses whereas prior to 2022, the overall requirement was 120 days.

-As of December 31, 2023, 2022, and 2021, LIPA's available sources of liquidity for operating purposes and capital program funding exceeded the policy target with 276 days, 309 days, and 300 days of cash, investments, and available credit, respectively.
-This represents cash, cash equivalents, investments, and available credit totaling approximately \$2.5 billion, \$2.6 billion, and \$2.4 billion as of December 31, 2023, 2022 and 2021, respectively.
+As of December 31, 2024, 2023, and 2022, LIPA's available sources of liquidity for operating purposes and capital program funding exceeded the policy target with 287 days, 276 days, and 309 days of cash, investments, and available credit, respectively.
+This represents cash, cash equivalents, investments, and available credit totaling approximately \$2.6 billion, \$2.5 billion, and \$2.6 billion as of December 31, 2024, 2023 and 2022, respectively.